 The Indoor Resource Center offers interactive displays and a variety of resource materials including books, guides, fact sheets, brochures and electronic media on plant identification, pests and diseases, weeds, landscape trees and shrubs, perennials, grasses and groundcovers, native plants, greenhouses, plant propagation and many other horticulture topics.

 The hours for the Indoor Resource Center are the same as the Master Gardener Clinic, and can vary seasonally.
-They are typically open Monday through Thursday from 9a-3pm, and Friday from 9a-1pm; it is best to call ahead at 477-2048.
-Questions about the Green Zone can be directed to Ann Murphy or Stacey Selcho.
+They are typically open Monday through Thursday from 9am-3pm, and Friday from 9am-1pm; it is best to call ahead at 477-2048.
+Questions about the Green Zone can be directed to Stacey Selcho or Anna Kestell.